Alex Alcalá

-Alejandro "Alex" Alcalá Solorio (born 20 October 2005) is a professional footballer who plays as a midfielder for Premier League club Manchester City.
+Alejandro "Alex" Alcalá Solorio (born 20 October 2005) is a professional footballer who plays as a midfielder for Liga MX club Querétaro.
 Born in the United States, he is a youth international for Mexico.

 Club career

 Early career

 Born in Stockton, California, Alcalá started his career with local side Stockton TLJ FC Rebels.
 He spent time training with Manchester City, Barcelona and Pachuca before joining the LA Galaxy academy in 2020.
 He signed professional terms with the Galaxy in February 2021.

 In July 2021, it was announced that English side Manchester City have a pre-arrangement with La Galaxy to have first refusal to Alcalá's buyout clause once he turns 18.

 In July 2022, having not yet made his debut for LA Galaxy II, he was named to the MLS Next All-Star Game for 2022.

 Manchester City

 On 11 January 2024, Alcalá signed a five-year deal with Manchester City's Elite Development Squad.